Peden Home

 Of course primarily, this site is a memorial to the memory of John Ledbetter "Jack" Taylor who gave his life for his country during WWII.

-Betty and her late second husband, Fred Churchill, were good friends of my wife, Sally.
+Betty and Fred, were good friends of my wife, Sally.
 Fred's family had saved stuff dating back to the Civil War which have now found good homes with his distant relatives and Historical Societies.
 Here is Fred's family story: Peden Web Site.

 Jack's Life Story - as much as we know it.